ds-horizon/guardian/docs/configuration/SmsEmailConfiguration.md

 ### POST {send_email_path} - Send Email

-Sends an email message with OTP or other content to an email address.
+Sends an email message with OTP to an email address.

 **Request Body:**
 ```json